equitronix/presentingViewControllers/README.md

 `UIWindow -> UITransitioView -> presented view controller`

 It is interesting to note that in both cases the entire screen is used up by the presented view controller.
 And UIKit interjects UITranistionView while the modal presented controller is displayed.
+Also note that, even when clicking `click to present 2` the entire screen is taken up.
+This is because by default UIKit presents the presented controller in _full screen_ mode.
+UIKit looks at the root view of the _small container controller_ figures that it does not occupy full screen.
+Looks at its parent and finds that it has a root view that occupies the full screen.
+Thus uses this view controller as its transition context.